SharePoint/sp-dev-docs/docs/spfx/viva/get-started/build-first-sharepoint-adaptive-card-extension.md

 - `-l`: skips tests and `tslint` to make the inner loop faster
 - `--nobrowser`: skips trying to launch the `localhost` test page

-Once local webserver is running, navigate to the hosted Workbench: `https://{tenant}.sharepoint.com/_layouts/15/workbench.aspx`
+Once local webserver is running, navigate to the hosted workbench: `https://{tenant}.sharepoint.com/_layouts/15/workbench.aspx`

 Open the Web Part Toolbox and select your ACE: